What are the main advantages of using Blockfoil?

 The History of Blockfoil

-The offices in Manchester and Nottingham both extend their sites thus creating extra capacity.
+The offices in Manchester and Nottingham both expand their sites to cope with increased volumes of work.

 The Ipswich factory installs its second MK 1060 flat bed foiling machine.